jbee/jbee.github.io/lex/index.md

 A better solution, however, is to design the language so that such irregularities do not exist.
-In case of java's numbers we could disallow a floating point to start with `.`, what would give the language the property of all number literals starting with a digit.
+In case of java's numbers we could disallow a floating point to start with a bare `.`, what would give the language the property of all number literals starting with a digit.

 Therefore the limitation is less considered a problem